DavidLibeau/dmca/2021/04/2021-04-09-covidliste.md

 **Please describe the nature of your copyright ownership or authorization to act on the owner's behalf.**

-I am the [private] of the repository https://github.com/hostolab/covidliste/ with my associate [private]t.
+I am the [private] of the repository https://github.com/hostolab/covidliste/ with my associate [private].
 We [private] the GitHub organisation hostolab

 **Please provide a detailed description of the original copyrighted work that has allegedly been infringed.
 If possible, include a URL to where it is posted online.**